 Please help us by supporting our proposal to form a new section of the BPS in Cyberpsychology.
-In order to trigger the process for approval we need to obtain 1% of the membership to support the proposed Section’s formation as a requirement of the Society rules.
 As well as providing a core network for scholars and practitioners interested in Cyberpsychology, we envisage numerous additional benefits for members with the formation of the section.
 These include: a dedicated BPS Cyberpsychology journal and annual conference, CPD and training events on using cyber and technological-related tools in psychology teaching and research, as well as supporting the development of clearer guidelines for research-based procedures, specific to online research (e.g., ethics, online questionnaires)

 To find out more, contact: C.Fullwood@wlv.ac.uk

 PROPOSAL FOR A SECTION FOR DEFENCE & SECURITY PSYCHOLOGY